openstack/mistral/doc/source/user/wf_lang_v2.rst

     register_vm_in_load_balancer:
       ...
       on-success:
-        - wait_for_all_registrations
+        - wait_for_two_registrations

     register_vm_in_dns:
       ...
       on-success:
-        - wait_for_all_registrations
+        - wait_for_two_registrations

     register_vm_in_zabbix:
       ...
       on-success:
-        - wait_for_all_registrations
+        - wait_for_two_registrations

     wait_for_two_registrations:
       join: 2
       action: send_email

-When a task has property "join" assigned with a numeric value then the task will run once at least this number of upstream tasks are completed and corresponding conditions have triggered.
+When a task has property "join" assigned with a numeric value then the task will run when at least this number of upstream tasks are completed and corresponding conditions have triggered.
 In the example above task "wait_for_two_registrations" will run if two any of "register_vm_xxx" tasks complete.